quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Data minimization or anonymization techniques can be applied to qlog.
-While this can go some way to addressing security and privacy risks, implementers and operators are advised that the techniques might not provide a sufficient level of mitigation.
-Equally, minimization or anonymization can reduce the effectiveness of qlog data.
+While this can go some way to addressing security and privacy risks, implementers and operators are advised that removing or anonymizing data without sufficient care might not improve privacy or securrity.
+Minimization or anonymization might greatly reduce the usefulness of qlog data.

-Operator and implementors need to balance logging fields against the potential risks inherent in their (involuntary) disclosure.
+Operator and implementers need to balance the value of logged data against the potential risks inherent in their (involuntary) disclosure.
 This balance depends on the use case at hand (e.g., research datasets might have different requirements to live operational troubleshooting).